Skip to Content

 wolf spider bite

 Wolf spiders are seen all over the world and can live in a myriad of habitats.
-They are common in many parts of North America, including the United States and Canada.
-Moreover, they’re also found in South America, Europe, Asia, and Africa.
+They are common in many parts of North America, South America, Africa, Europe, Asia.
 They are likewise common in Australia, where some species are venomous and can cause severe reactions.

-Generally, they are found in terrestrial environments, such as fields, forests, and deserts, but they can equally be spotted in prairies, grasslands, and meadows.
-They are also known to be common residents in many homes, living in basements, crawl spaces, and other undisturbed areas.
+Generally, they are found in fields, deserts, and forests, but they can equally be spotted in prairies, and grasslands.
+They are also known to be common residents in many homes, living in undisturbed areas.

 Wolf spiders are able to climb smooth surfaces and can often be found near the ground and in vegetation.
 They are often spotted in gardens and near rocky outcroppings.